rarebooksinstem/rare-books-in-stem/content/post/001-walker-on-flying/index.md

 In the second edition, printed in Bristol in 1831, Walker updated the design for his flying machine.
 The shape and number of wings changed, and Walker suggested the possibility of adding hydrogen gas in the wings to aid in flight.
 In this edition, Walker also noted the experiments in mechanical flight taking place across in France and America.

 The Aeronautical Society of Great Britain reprinted this work in The Aeronautical Classics, in which both editions of this work appear.
 In the foreword, the following is written about Walker:
-> His sole claims to immortality are the two editions of his pamphlet upon flying, which exhibit him as an earnest amateur with a hobby and some small conceit of himself.
+> <h3>His sole claims to immortality are the two editions of his pamphlet upon flying, which exhibit him as an earnest amateur with a hobby and some small conceit of himself.
 He fumbles with great truths: knows much, but fails to order his knowledge, and hovers on the brink of great achievements in a way that is quite exasperating.
-For these reasons his writings are, perhaps, the most fascinating of all those of the pioneers.
+For these reasons his writings are, perhaps, the most fascinating of all those of the pioneers.</h3>

 Though Walker isn't as well-known as George Cayley, I have to agree with the quote above.
 It is clear that Walker was clearly fascinated by the possibility of mechanical flight given that he thought about the problem over the course of many decades.